uptane/uptane.github.io/governance.md

 In July of 2018, Uptane was officially adopted into IEEE's Industry Standards and Technology Organization (ISTO) as the Uptane Alliance.
 Uptane is currently a Linux Foundation Joint Development Foundation project.
 The Uptane Alliance will standardize the Uptane open-source software in order to ensure that manufacturers and suppliers follow best practices for updates within the automotive industry.

-As an Linux Foundation Joint Development Foundation project, the Uptane Alliance has officially formed a Board of Directors and is governed by a set of bylaws.
+As a Linux Foundation Joint Development Foundation project, the Uptane Alliance has officially formed a Board of Directors and is governed by a set of bylaws.
 The Board of Directors are:

 * Justin Cappos of NYU Tandon School of Engineering
 * Ira McDonald of High North Inc.